mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/operations/access-control/index.md

 ### Groups

-You can map group and user claims made by your configured identity providers to Kommander groups by clicking the _Groups_ tab under Administration / Identity providers on the global level.
+You can map group and user claims made by your configured identity providers to Kommander groups by selecting the _Groups_ tab under Administration / Identity providers on the global level.

 ![Identity Provider Groups](/dkp/kommander/1.2/img/access-control-idp-groups.png)